top of page

 1. Safety Hazards

 Older racking systems were not designed to withstand today’s higher pallet weights, faster forklifts, or automated handling equipment.
 Over time, metal fatigue, impact damage, and corrosion weaken the structure.
+Without modern safety features—such as adequate bracing, load plaques, or seismic resistance—obsolete racking significantly increases the risk of collapse, injury, or worse.

 2. Non-Compliance with Current Standards

 Racking standards and regulations have evolved substantially.
 Many older systems do not comply with current codes for load ratings, tolerances, or seismic activity.
+In the event of an inspection, incident, or insurance claim, non-compliant racking can expose your business to fines, liability, or denied coverage.

 3. Limited Repair Options

 When manufacturers discontinue product lines or go out of business, replacement parts become difficult—or impossible—to source.
 This often leads to makeshift repairs, incompatible components, or unsafe welding and drilling on-site.
+At that point, even minor damage can render an entire bay unsafe.

 4. Operational Inefficiency